saeed-abdul-rahim/arcticshift-angular/README.md

 This is a skeleton app where you can easily start your e-commerce project.
 This project only uses Typescript, css and html.
 It is a mix of HTTPS API and firestore.

 Backend is separated so that you can change the business logic without touching any of your front-end applications.
 All of the models are generated here.
 It consists mainly of admin APIs.
-[Backend Cloud Functions is available here](https://github.com/saeed-abdul-rahim/arcticshift-functions)
+[Firebase Cloud Functions are available here](https://github.com/saeed-abdul-rahim/arcticshift-functions)

 Frontend uses tailwind to simplify custom UI design.
 It is easy to modify UI or create components.
 It has 2 modules (admin and shop).
 Shop module mainly makes use of firestore and admin module makes use of HTTPS.